Julian Stanczak

-Julian Stanczak (Stańczak /pl/; November 5, 1928 – March 25, 2017) was a Polish-born American painter and printmaker who is considered a central figure of the Op art movement in the U.S. during the 1960s and 1970s.
-Described as an artist whose work "evinced a tremendous geometric inventiveness", Stanczak is primarily known for his large-scale polychromatic abstract compositions made using acrylic paint on canvas in which he explored the perceptual dimensions of color.
+Julian Stanczak (Stańczak /pl/; November 5, 1928 – March 25, 2017) was a Polish-born American painter and printmaker whose investigations of color and visual perception made him an important figure in post war geometric abstraction.
+He is considered a central figure of the Op art movement that came of age in the 1960s and 1970s.
+Described as an artist whose work "evinced a tremendous geometric inventiveness" and one who “produced some of the most emotionally gripping paintings associated with [Op art]", Stanczak is primarily known for his large-scale polychromatic abstract compositions made using acrylic paint on canvas in which he explored the perceptual dimensions of color.

-Born in 1928 in Borownica, Poland, Stanczak survived a Siberian labor camp during World War II where he lost the use of his right arm.
-He retrained himself to paint left-handed and emigrated to the United States in 1950, where he eventually became a citizen.
+Born in 1928 in Borownica, Poland, Stanczak survived a Siberian labor camp during World War II where he permanently lost the use of his right arm.
+While in a Polish refugee camp in Uganda, Africa, he retrained himself to paint left-handed.
+He emigrated to London in 1948 and from there to the United States in 1950, where he eventually became a citizen.
 In 1956, Stanczak received an M.F.A. from Yale University, where he studied with Josef Albers and Conrad Marca-Relli, and was roommates with fellow abstract painter Richard Anuszkiewicz.
-The term "Op art", since used to describe a short-lived movement of 1960s and 1970s, originated from Stanczak's work when the Minimalist artist and sculptor Donald Judd used it in his critical review of the 1964 exhibition titled Julian Stanczak: Optical Paintings at Martha Jackson Gallery in New York.
+The term "Op art", originated from Stanczak's work when the Minimalist artist and sculptor Donald Judd used it in his critical review of the 1964 exhibition titled Julian Stanczak: Optical Paintings at the Martha Jackson Gallery in New York.
 Stanczak achieved broader commercial recognition after being featured in the landmark 1965 exhibition The Responsive Eye created by curator William C. Seitz at the Museum of Modern Art in New York.

-As the popularity of Op art diminished in the late 1970s, Stanczak remained active as a painter and continued to exhibit his work, but became progressively separated from mainstream contemporary art in the U.S. In addition to being a practicing artist, Stanczak served as a faculty member at the Art Academy of Cincinnati from 1957 to 1964 and, later, as Professor of Painting at the Cleveland Institute of Art from 1964 to 1995.
+For more than six decades, Stanczak remained active as a painter and continued to exhibit his work in museum and gallery exhibitions in the U.S. and Europe.
+In addition to being a practicing artist, Stanczak served as a faculty member at the Art Academy of Cincinnati from 1957 to 1964 and, later, as Professor of Painting at the Cleveland Institute of Art from 1964 to 1995.
 In 2013, he was awarded an honorary doctorate from Case Western Reserve University in Ohio.
 Stanczak lived and worked in Seven Hills, Ohio with his wife, the sculptor Barbara Stanczak, until his death in 2017.
-His work is included in permanent collections of museums in North America and Europe.
+His work is included in the permanent collections of more than 100 museums.